-- The installation of unions in both the hot and cold water supply lines is recommended for ease of removing the water heater for service or replacement. - The manufacturer of this water heater recommends installing a mixing valve or an anti-scald device in the domestic hot water line as shown in Figure 14.
-These valves reduce the point-of-use temperature of the water by mixing cold and hot water and are readily available for use. - If installing the water heater in a closed water system, install an expansion tank in the cold water line as specified under "Closed System/Thermal Expansion" section. - Install a shut-off valve in the cold water inlet line.
+- 2. The installation of unions in both the hot and cold water supply lines is recommended for ease of removing the water heater for service or replacement. - The manufacturer of this water heater recommends installing a mixing valve at each point of use.
+See Figure 14.
+These valves reduce the point-of-use temperature of the water by mixing cold and hot water and are readily available for use. - 4.
+If installing the water heater in a closed water system, install an expansion tank in the cold water line as specified under "Closed System/Thermal Expansion" section. - 5.
+Install a shut-off valve in the cold water inlet line.
 It should be located close to the water heater and be easily accessible.
-Know the location of this valve and how to shut off the water to the heater. - 6.
-A temperature and pressure relief valve must be installed in the opening marked "Temperature and Pressure (T & P) Relief Valve" on the water heater.
+Know the location of this valve and how to shut off the water to the heater. - A temperature and pressure relief valve must be installed in the opening marked "Temperature and Pressure (T & P) Relief Valve" on the water heater.
 A discharge line must be added to the opening of the T&P Relief Valve.
 Follow the instructions under "Temperature and Pressure Relief Valve" section.